zxunge/ZYamlConfigUtil/README.md

 # ZYamlConfigUtil
-ZXmlConfigUtil is a simple, abstract and easy-to-master utility for manipulating YAML formatted configuration files in Qt.
+ZYamlConfigUtil is a simple, abstract and easy-to-master utility for manipulating YAML formatted configuration files in Qt.